rust-lang/book/second-edition/nostarch/chapter13.md

 Once we’ve implemented the `Iterator` trait, we have an iterator!
-Listing 13-22 shows a test demonstrating that we can use the iterator functionality of our `Counter` struct by calling the `next` method on it directly, just like we did with the iterator created from a vector in Listing 13-15:
+Listing 13-22 shows a test demonstrating that we can use the iterator functionality of our `Counter` struct by calling the `next` method on it directly, just as we did with the iterator created from a vector in Listing 13-15.

 Filename: src/lib.rs